What is a Will?

 A Will is a legal document that sets out your wishes once you’ve died and may include:

-- The person or people you would like to appoint to be responsible for the distribution of your estate (known as your executor(s)).
+- The person or people you would want to appoint to be responsible for the distribution of your estate (known as your executor(s));

-- The person or people you wish to appoint as testamentary guardian(s) of your children.
+- The person or people you wish to designate as testamentary guardian(s) of your children; and

 Why should I make a Will?

-By contrast, a Will enables your affairs to be administered in an orderly fashion, with certainty, and allows you to choose people you trust to be the executor(s) of your estate.
-An executor is the person that will be responsible for administering your estate and ensuring your wishes are fulfilled.
+By contrast, a Will enables your affairs to be administered in an orderly fashion, with certainty and allows you to choose people you trust to be the executor(s) of your estate.
+An executor is a person that will be responsible for administering your estate and ensuring your wishes are fulfilled.